Corymborkis: Description

 Orchids in the genus Corymborkis are terrestrial, evergreen herbs which often grow in clumps and have short rhizomes and thin, wiry stems.
 One or more thin, unbranched stems arise from the same rhizome and have many papery, pleated, egg-shaped to elliptic leaves near their top half.
 A branching flowering stem develops from the upper leaf axils and carry crowded, widely-opening flowers.
 The flowers are greenish white and usually have thin, spreading sepals and petals which are similar to each other, with the petals slightly wider than the sepals.
 The labellum is about as long as the sepals, closely surrounds the column and has a tube-like base and two longitudinal ridges.

 Taxonomy and naming

 The genus Corymborkis was first formally described in 1809 by Louis-Marie Aubert du Petit-Thouars and the description was published in Bulletin de la Société philomathique de Paris.
 The name Corymborkis is derived from the Ancient Greek words korymbos meaning "bunch of flowers or fruit" and orchis meaning "testicle" or "orchid", referring to the bunched flowers of these orchids.

 Distribution and habitat

 Orchids in this genus are found in tropical Africa, India, Sri Lanka, Thailand, Malaysia, the Philippines, Indonesia, New Guinea and Australia, including on Christmas Island.
 They usually grow in moist, shady places in rainforest.

 List of species

-The following is a list of species of Corymborkis recognised by the World Checklist of Selected Plant Families as at August 2018:
+The following is a list of species of Corymborkis recognised by Plants of the World Online as at October 2025: